YH-Paradise/YH-Paradise.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I am a Master's candidate in Computer Engineering at Korea University under the supervision of Prof. Jin Tae Kwak.
-My research focuses on Medical Image Analysis, specifically utilizing MR and CT images.
+My research focuses on **Medical Image Analysis**, specifically utilizing MR and CT images.

-Currently, I am working as a Software Developer and AI Engineer at DeepClue Inc., developing DeepClue-Precise, a software solution for stroke patients.
+Currently, I am working as a Software Developer and AI Engineer at **DeepClue Inc.**, developing **DeepClue-Precise**, a software solution for stroke patients.

 I am actively seeking Ph.D. opportunities to further my research.